Cloudify-PS/cloudify-training-labs/advanced-workflows/workflows-standard-lab/README.md

 ### Task \#1

-Run the custom workflow (see the `Usage` section above).
-Note, you'll need to complete Task \#2 before scaling will actually work.
+Run the custom workflow (see the `Usage` section above) and make sure it's working.

 ### Task \#2

-In the `check_wind_speed` workflow code, add the logic to calculate the scaling delta (amount and direction of scaling operation).
-See in-code comments about the task.
+Add a new workflow parameter called `city_name` to override the workflow's city name (which is currently statically set to "Boston, MA").
+Remove the the default value for `city_name` from the workflow method arguments (read the comments!).

 ### Task \#3

 Using only `cfy` (not modifying code), change the city where the wind speed data will come from and run the custom workflow.
+You must complete task #\2 to complete this task.

 ### Task \#4

-Add a new workflow parameter called `max_wind_speed` to override the max wind speed threshold.
-Then, use this custom parameter next time you execute the custom workflow to see a max wind speed to 100.

-### Task \#5

-Add 2 logging statements, 1 before scaling and 1 after that log the current number of scaling group instances. *hint: look at the scaling group properties*
+Rename the folder at `<labroot>/exercise/plugins/lab` to `<labroot>/exercise/plugins/custom` and fix any newly broken references. *hint: check plugin.yaml*

+Delete your existing deployment & blueprint and re-run everything to make sure it works.